Skip navigation

 Ranolazine

-Ranolazine is used alone or with other medications to treat ongoing angina (chest pain or pressure that is felt when the heart does not get enough oxygen).
+Ranolazine is used alone or with other medications to treat chronic angina (ongoing chest pain or pressure that is felt when the heart does not get enough oxygen).
 Ranolazine is in a class of medications called anti-anginals.
 The exact way that ranolazine works is not known at this time.

 Ranolazine comes as an extended-release (long-acting) tablet to take by mouth.
-It is usually taken with or without food two times a day.
+It is usually taken with or without food twice daily.
 Take ranolazine at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ranolazine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not break, chew, or crush them.